 In addition to fines, you may be required to perform up to 360 hours of community service.
 Courts view community service as a way to reinforce accountability while contributing to the community.

 Vehicle-related penalties may also apply.
-The court can order your vehicle immobilized for up to 180 days, and for High BAC cases, the installation of an IID is mandatory.
+For a first OWI/OWVI, vehicle immobilization is discretionary (up to 180 days); mandatory immobilization periods apply with prior convictions.
+IID is required to obtain a restricted license in High BAC cases after the 45-day hard suspension.
 Drivers are responsible for all costs associated with installing, maintaining, and monitoring the device.

 A DUI conviction also leads to increased auto insurance premiums.
 Insurance companies classify DUI offenders as high-risk drivers, resulting in significant rate increases that can last for several years.
 Combined with court fees, legal costs, and additional charges for probation or alcohol treatment programs, the total cost of a first DUI can easily exceed $10,000.